 In addition, the quality and compliance of products and services with market requirements and standards on consumer health and safety, environmental impact, labor conditions and/or sustainability (including voluntary standards) have become key elements of competitiveness in global business relations.

 The private sector can contribute to more sustainable business practices through trade with VSS, which also has the potential to generate significant economic, social and environmental benefits.
 This highlights the relevance of VSS for three of the five Sustainable Development Goal (SDG) pillars, namely people, planet and prosperity, thereby also making VSS key to the operationalization of the SDGs and to supporting both developed and developing countries to meet SDG targets.
 The sustainable practices promoted by the more than two hundred existing VSS align to some extent with the SDGs.

 UNIDO recognizes the potential of VSS to contribute to export-led growth, wealth creation and poverty reduction, and, if properly used by countries, to serve as an effective tool to achieve the SDGs.
 It is a proud member of UNFSS and contributes to the work on VSS through:

 - knowledge sharing and awareness raising (e.g. through publications and events);

 For more information on UNIDO’s work on VSS, please check the brochures:

 Video on Quality and Standards produced for the Donor Conference (2016)

 UNIDO VSS Related Projects

-UNIDO supports Colombia’s efforts to integrate into the regional and multilateral trading system by enhancing its trade capacities and performance.
-This is carried out through a quality programme aimed at the cosmetics sector’s productive chain.
-The main outcomes of UNIDO’s intervention have been:
+UNIDO has supported Colombia’s efforts to integrate into the regional and multilateral trading systems by enhancing its trade capacities and performance.
+This was carried out through a quality programme aimed at the cosmetic sector’s production chain.